route 1: wonderful waterland

-This 8 hours route leaves from Amsterdam Central Station and heads towards places that used to be important harbours… until the sea was filled in to create new land.
+This 8 hours route leaves from Amsterdam Central Station and heads towards places that used to be important harbors… until the sea was filled in to create new land.

 Marken is a village that used to be an island, where houses were built on hills to protect them from the water.
-You’ll find quaint cafes on the harbour.
+You’ll find quaint cafes on the harbor.

 Bustling with visitors eager to catch a glimpse of the world-famous port – Volendam may be somewhat touristy, but it’s certainly worth a visit.

-Back in 1357, Edam was awarded the right to be a city – and to create a toll-free harbour.
+Back in 1357, Edam was awarded the right to be a city – and to create a toll-free harbor.
 That was the beginning of an amazing era of trade, which brought merchants and ship builders to these shores.
-And turned this small city into one of the region’s most important harbours.
+And turned this small city into one of the region’s most important harbors.